Twilio-org/rapid-response-kit/readme.md

 These sample tools are just the beginning, if you want to extend Twilio.org Rapid Response Kit to do more, please read our [Contributor's Guide] (contributors.md)

+This kit, and all other repos in the Twilio.org Github are open source.
+If you’d like to be a contributor to this project please contact murphy@twilio.com

 ## Deploying

 Once you have evaluated Twilio.org Rapid Response Kit and are happy with its